moonZHH/LeakDetector/README.md

 ## Publication

-If you are interested about the details of IntentChecker, please refer to our research paper:
+If you are interested about the details of LeakDetector, please refer to our research paper:

-@inproceedings {intentchecker22,
+@inproceedings {leakdetector22,
 title={Uncovering Intent based Leak of Sensitive Data in Android Framework},
 author={Zhou, Hao and Luo, Xiapu and Wang, Haoyu and Cai, Haipeng},
 booktitle={Proceedings of the ACM Conference on Computer and Communications Security (CCS)},